 Our second set of judgments defines a largely standard subtyping relation based on the underlying denotation of the types being related.
-Note also that over- and under-approximate types are incomparable--- our typing rules tightly control when one can be treated as another.
+In general, an overapproximate type and an underapproximate type are inhabited by incomparable sets of terms, even when they share a qualifier.
+A non-singleton underapproximate type can only be assigned to nondeterministic terms, while the corresponding overapproximate type can be given to many possible deterministic terms.
+On the other hand, the unconstrained generator for a base type, e.g., \Code{int\_gen()} or \Code{tree\_gen()}, can be checked against an underapproximate type qualified with any predicate, but it can only be assigned the overapproximate type qualified with $\top$.
+As a consequence, our subtyping relation does not relate overapproximate and underapproximate types, and our typing rules tightly control when one can be treated as another.

 The disjunction rule (\textsc{Disjunction}), which was informally introduced in \autoref{sec:motivation}, merges the coverage types found along distinct control paths.
 Intuitively, the type $\nuut{nat}{\nu = 1 \lor \nu = 2}$ is the disjunction of the types $\nuut{nat}{\nu = 1}$ and $\nuut{nat}{\nu = 2}$.
 Notice that only an inhabitant of both $\nuut{nat}{\nu = 1}$ and $\nuut{nat}{\nu = 2}$ should be included in their disjunction: e.g., the term $1\oplus2$ is one such inhabitant.
 Thus, we formally define this relation as the \emph{intersection} of the denotations of two types.